stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ## Summary

 I hope the investigation into debugging this C++ exception test case proved interesting.
-We can learn a lot when we are forced to understand the deep internals of our tools.
+We can learn a lot about the deep internals of our tools when we have to fix bugs in them.
-Like most illusive bugs in the end this was a trivial fix, but required some key background knowledge.
+Like most illusive bugs, in the end this was a trivial fix but required some key background knowledge.

 ## Additional Reading